-- 290.164 Management is responsible for the preparation and fair presentation of the Financial Statements in accordance with the applicable financial reporting framework.
-These responsibilities include: - Determining accounting policies and the accounting treatment within those policies.
-Originating or changing journal entries, or determining the account classifications of transactions; and - Preparing or changing source documents or originating data, in electronic or other form, evidencing the occurrence of a transaction (for example, purchase orders, payroll time records, and customer orders). - Originating or changing journal entries, or determining or approving the account classifications of transactions. - 290.165 Providing an Audit Client with accounting and bookkeeping services, such as preparing accounting records or Financial Statements, creates a self-review threat when the Firm subsequently audits the Financial Statements. - 290.166 The audit process, however, necessitates dialogue between the Firm and management of the Audit Client, which may involve: - (a) tThe application of accounting standards or policies and Financial Statement disclosure requirements - (b) tThe appropriateness of financial and accounting control and the methods used in determining the stated amounts of assets and liabilities to or - (c) pProposing adjusting journal entries.

-These activities are considered to be a normal part of the audit process and do not, generally, create threats to Independence so long as the client is responsible for making decisions in the preparation of the accounting records and Financial Statements.

-290.167 Similarly, the client may request technical assistance from the Firm on matters such as resolving account reconciliation problems or analysing and accumulating information for regulatory reporting.
+- 290.167 Management is responsible for the preparation and fair presentation of the Financial Statements in accordance with the applicable financial reporting framework.
+These responsibilities include: - Originating or changing journal entries, or determining the account classifications of transactions; and - Preparing or changing source documents or originating data, in electronic or other form, evidencing the occurrence of a transaction (for example, purchase orders, payroll time records, and customer orders). - 290.168 Providing an Audit Client with accounting and bookkeeping services, such as preparing accounting records or Financial Statements, creates a self-review threat when the Firm subsequently audits the Financial Statements. - 290.169 The audit process, however, necessitates dialogue between the Firm and management of the Audit Client, which may involve (a) the application of accounting standards or policies and Financial Statement disclosure requirements, (b) the appropriateness of financial and accounting control and the methods used in determining the stated amounts of assets and liabilities, or (c) proposing adjusting journal entries.
+These activities are considered to be a normal part of the audit process and do not, generally, create threats to Independence. - 290.170 Similarly, the client may request technical assistance from the Firm on matters such as resolving account reconciliation problems or analysing and accumulating information for regulatory reporting.
 In addition, the client may request technical advice on accounting issues such as the conversion of existing Financial Statements from one financial reporting framework to another (for example, to comply with group accounting policies or to transition to a different financial reporting framework such as International Financial Reporting Standards).
 Such services do not, generally, create threats to Independence provided the Firm does not assume a management responsibility for the client.